snowplow-incubator/snowplow-core-web-vitals-accelerator/content/_index.md

 #### Introduction

 This accelerator will show you how to track and model raw `core web vital` events so that you can monitor your website's performance via the most essential metrics.
-Improving the web performance can have a dramatic impact on how your users view and interact with your website with the potential to maximise your revenue.
+Improving the web performance can have a dramatic impact on how your users view and interact with your website with the potential to maximize your revenue.

 !['Potential impact'](images/impact.png?height=30pc)